St Swithun Wells' Attendance & Punctuality Target is 97%

 The school will continue to follow the government guidance on attendance for pupils who are shielding or self-isolating.

-Parents must follow the government and school's expectations and procedures if their child or any household members develop COVID-19 symptoms whilst at home or if they have been contacted through the Test and Trace route.
+Parents should follow the government guidance if their child or any household members develop COVID-19 symptoms whilst at home.

 The school will monitor attendance and ensure quick and early intervention if a problem is identified.
 Holiday requests during term time will not be authorised.
 All staff will encourage punctuality and good attendance and work closely with families to encourage good attendance.
 The school will encourage good attendance among children through a system of rewards.
 The school Governors will monitor attendance closely and work with the Headteacher on attendance issues.
 The school is also expected to provide monthly attendance returns to the LA for statutory monitoring.